 KATE STERRENBERG - Occupational Therapist and Website Coordinator

 Kate Sterrenberg graduated with an Honours degree in Computer Science in South Africa and after living in Hong Kong and England for many years, migrated to Australia in 1999.
 Kate is self-taught in art, has participated in group exhibitions and currently enjoys art as a creative pastime.
-Kate is now a qualified Occupational Therapist after graduating the Masters Occupational Therapy from the University of Canberra and works in Aged Care, with a special interest in Parkinson's.
+Kate is a qualified Occupational Therapist after graduating the Masters Occupational Therapy from the University of Canberra.
+She now works as a Parkinson's-specific occupational therapist across all age ranges.
 Kate attributes her new career in Occupational Therapy to Nancy Tingey and the TPwP program.

 The TPwP group has been running continuously for over 20 years.
 This would not have been possible without the dedication of a large group of volunteers who are respectful of the TPwP methodology and who bring warmth and compassion to the program.
 Home baked cakes are provided with cups of tea and coffee prior to sessions, and help is always on hand during sessions and after sessions, to make sure that the room is left neat and tidy.